Langtang-trek

 Embark on an unforgettable 17-day journey through three of Nepal’s most spectacular regions in a single comprehensive trek.
 The Langtang Gosainkunda Helambu Trek combines the dramatic glacial valley of Langtang, the sacred alpine lakes of Gosainkunda, and the traditional Sherpa villages of Helambu into one extraordinary Himalayan adventure.

 Located just north of Kathmandu valley, this trek offers authentic mountain experiences without requiring domestic flights or extensive overland travel.
+Learn more about trekking in Nepal in our comprehensive Nepal trekking guide.

 Your circular journey begins with a scenic drive to Syabrubesi, then ascends through pristine forests and traditional villages to reach Kyanjin Gompa in the heart of Langtang Valley.
 Continue to the sacred lakes of Gosainkunda, where Hindu and Buddhist pilgrims journey to pay homage, before concluding through the cultural heartland of Helambu.